-Sanité Bélair (born Suzanne Bélair), was a Haitian freedom fighter and revolutionary, and one of the few female soldiers who fought during the Haitian Revolution.
+Sanité Bélair (born Suzanne Bélair), was a Haitian freedom fighter and revolutionary.
 Sanité, whom Dessalines described as “a tigress,” is formally recognized by the Haitian Government as a National Heroine of Haiti.
 In 2004, she was featured on the 10 gourde banknote of the Haitian gourde for the “Bicentennial of Haiti” Commemorative series.
 She was the only woman depicted in the series, and the second woman ever (after Catherine Flon) to be depicted on a Haitian banknote.

 Sanité became a sergeant and later a lieutenant during the conflict with French troops of the Saint-Domingue expedition.
 Her exact reason for joining the revolutionary army was never explicitly stated but it is understood that she wanted to help Haiti claim its independence.
-She married General Charles Bélair, nephew of Toussaint Louverture.
 Together, she and her husband are responsible for the uprising of almost the entire enslaved population of L’Artibonite, against their enslavers.

 According to C.L.R.
 James in The Black Jacobins, after the death of Toussaint L’Ouverture, Dessalines invited Charles Bélair to a meeting.
 Sanité went with her husband.
 Dessaline arrested them both and sent them to the French general, Leclerc.
-Another account, however, states that Dessalines did not personally nab the Bélairs, but after their capture he wrote Leclerc that he had “undeniable evidence that Charles Bélair was the leader of the latest insurrection,” and asked that “Charles and his wife be punished.”
-Dessaline had considered Charles Bélair his rival for leadership of the Haiti revolution.
+Another account, however, states that Dessalines did not personally capture the Bélairs, but after their capture he wrote Leclerc that he had “undeniable evidence that Charles Bélair was the leader of the latest insurrection,” and asked that “Charles and his wife be punished.”
+However, Faustin Répussard of the French army wrote the following account to his General:

-On October 5th 1802, they received the death sentence; Sanité was sentenced to death by decapitation, and Charles by firing squad.
+On October 5th 1802, they both received the death sentence; Sanité was sentenced to death by decapitation, and Charles by firing squad.
 She refused to die by decapitation and demanded to be executed just like her husband, whom she had witnessed being executed by firing squad.
-He had calmly asked her to die bravely.

 Reportedly, she walked to her death with bravery and defiance, refusing to wear a blindfold.
 She shouted to the people “Viv Libète anba esklavaj!”(“Liberty, no to slavery!”), who of course were forced to watch the scene, in an attempt to dispel the revolution idea.
 Their deaths, however did not deterred the revolutionaries, who continued fighting.